Obelisk at Slottsbacken

 The Obelisk at Slottsbacken is an obelisk monument adjacent to the Royal Palace on Slottsbacken in Old Town, Stockholm, Sweden and is considered to be the very centre point of the Swedish capital city.
 Unveiled in 1800, it commemorates the deeds of Stockholm's citizenry during the Russo-Swedish War.
 In 2017, the original obelisk was dismantled due to age- and weather-related damage and was rebuilt, using newly quarried stone, in spring 2020.

 Physical description

 The original stone obelisk was nearly 30 m high, including the pedestal of 5 m.
 It weighed 150 tons and was made up of 17 different pieces of granite, believed to have been quarried in nearby Ulfsunda.

 The new obelisk is also 30 m high, but weighs 280 tons, having been constructed of solid stone rather than stone drums like the original.

 From the Obelisk all street numbers in Stockholm have their common origin - there are only a handful of exceptions, with some small streets originating from the street Birger Jarlsgatan.

 History

-The obelisk was commissioned by King Gustav III to show his gratitude to the burghers of Stockholm who guarded the city while the king was leading the Swedish-Finnish Navy in the Russian War in 1788-1790.
+The obelisk was commissioned by King Gustav III to show his gratitude to the burghers of Stockholm who guarded the city while the king was leading the Swedish Navy and Army in the Russian War in 1788-1790.